“What’s the name of your business?”

 - Clarity and conciseness: It’s a bit long, and it doesn’t clarify what “excel” really means.

 - Position: The lack of clarity and low-value proposition relevancy doesn’t help to position the company well enough.

-- Value proposition: It projects an idea of quality powerlifting suits, so it’s good.
+- Value proposition: It projects an idea of quality powerlifting suits, so it’s decent.

 - Offers: It explicitly mentions the products you sell, which is good.

-- Audience: It doesn’t directly mention the audience, but it mentions the squat, a main powerlifting exercise, so it’s not that bad.
+- Audience: It doesn’t directly mention the audience, but it mentions the squat, the main powerlifting exercise, so it’s not that bad.